 Contact with ornate lionfish causes mild poisoning.
 Contact with camouflaged scorpionfish causes moderate-to-severe poisoning.
 The motionless stonefish, when contacted, causes severe -to -life-threatening poisoning.

-- Redness, bruising, swelling, numbness, tingling, and tissue shedding at the wound site may occur.
+- Redness, bruising, swelling, numbness, tingling, and tissue shedding at the wound site

 - Remove the exposed person from the water to prevent drowning.

 - Immerse the wound for 30-90 minutes in water as hot as the poisoned person can tolerate.
 Repeat as necessary to control pain.

 - Use tweezers to remove any spines in the wound.

 - Scrub the wound with soap and water.
 Then flush the affected area with fresh water.